 Remember those reviews and comments we told you to respond to?
 It’s not just about responding; be sure to respond to customer feedback in a way that reassures the customer that you hear them and have taken steps to remedy the issue.
 Doing so can transform a dissatisfied customer into an impressed one, and your approach to the feedback will also register positively with anyone who sees the exchange, which ultimately boost your overall brand image.

 And like your social media engagement, your response to feedback isn’t just for the customer.
-For every customer that comes to you with a specific piece of feedback, you can assume there are countless customers who feel the same way but aren’t moved to leave feedback.
+For every customer that comes to you with a specific piece of feedback, you can assume there are countless more who feel the same way but remain silent.
 Fixing the issue, whether it’s a customer service hiccup or unclear product descriptions, will have a positive effect on your company’s bottom line.

 9. Improve your content marketing

 Educational, useful, gripping content marketing in many different formats is helpful to establish thought leadership and develop a positive relationship with your customers.
 A great content strategy earns links and shares from the people who found it useful.
 Therefore, it also increases your site’s authority, which boosts your SEO.
 And when people are talking about your content, they create a stockpile of positive sentiment that makes it hard for negative sentiment to breach page one.

 Mix up the content formats you deploy in your marketing strategy so you can hit every target:

 - For people who need more information and reassurance prior to making their purchase, try white papers, case studies, customer testimonials, and reviews